The Human Rights Committee of the Council of Finnish Academies promotes the human rights of academics and strives for the freedom of science.

 Finnish Science Academies' Risto Pelkonen Human Rights Award

 Finnish Science Academies’ Risto Pelkonen Human Rights Award can be granted for active efforts in promoting human rights in academic communities.
-The Human Rights Committee serves as the award jury, and in 2024, the award will be presented for the third time.
-The award piece will be created in collaboration with the Academy of Fine Arts of Uniarts Helsinki.
+The award jury is the Human Rights Committee.

 The criteria for the award: